2011-team-heights100/SignBee/README.md

 SignBee is a sign language learning mobile app and website that is designed to make learning sign language alphabet fun.

-Checkout our walkthrough of the SignBee game on YouTube here or [Play:](https://signbee-79d6e.web.app/)
+Checkout our walkthrough of the SignBee game on YouTube [here:](https://www.youtube.com/watch?v=tnisNMkvQAs) or [Play:](https://signbee-79d6e.web.app/)

 -  On your device, go to the [link](https://signbee-79d6e.web.app/)
 -  Sign up to our app